-In 2014 and 2015, we increased the percentage of our business from lender-paid single premium policies.
+Beginning in 2014, we have increased the percentage of our business from lender-paid single premium policies.
 Depending on the actual life of a single premium policy and its premium rate relative to that of a monthly premium policy, a single premium policy may generate more or less premium than a monthly premium policy over its life.
-Currently, we expect to receive less lifetime premium from a new lender-paid single premium policy than we would from a new borrower-paid monthly premium policy.